aws/aws-emr-best-practices/content/reliability/best_practices.md

-# ** 3 - Reliability **
+# ** 2 - Reliability **

-A series of Best Practices (BP) for running cost optimized workloads on EMR.
+Best Practices (BP) for running reliable workloads on EMR.

-## ** BP 3.1 Treat all clusters as transient resources **
+## ** BP 2.1 Treat all clusters as transient resources **

 Whether you use your EMR cluster as a long or short running cluster, treat them as transient resources.
 This means you have the automation in place to re-provision clusters on demand and have standard templates to ensure cluster startup consistency.
 Even if you are using a long running clusters, it’s recommended to recreate the cluster during some periodical interval.

 Services integrated with clusters also need to be decoupled from the cluster.
-For example any persistent data,  metadata, scripts, and job/work orchestrators (e.g oozie and airflow) should be stored off cluster.
+For example any persistent data,  meta data, scripts, and job/work orchestrator's (e.g oozie and airflow) should be stored off cluster.
 Decoupling the cluster from these services minimizes blast radius in the event of a cluster failure and non impacted clusters can continue using these off-cluster services.

 There are several benefits to this approach.
-It makes upgrading, patching, rotating ami’s or making any other infrastructure changes easier.
+It makes upgrading, patching, rotating AMI’s or making any other infrastructure changes easier.
 It allows you to quickly recover from failures and it removes the operational overhead of managing a long running cluster.
 You may also see an improvement in cost since clusters will only run for the duration of your job or use case.

-If you need to store state on cluster, ensure the state is backed up and sync’ed.
+If you need to store state on cluster, ensure the state is backed up and synced.

 ![BP - 1](images/bp-1.png)